juliahornick/personalized_medicine/README.md

   <img  src="https://github.com/juliahornick/personalized_medicine/blob/main/Image/genes_mutation.png"/>

   Mutations may be caused by mistakes during cell division, or they may be caused by exposure to DNA-damaging agents in the environment.
   Mutations can be harmful, beneficial, or have no effect.
-If they occur in cells that make eggs or sperm, they can be inherited; if mutations occur in other types of cells, they are not inherited.
 Certain mutations may lead to cancer or other diseases.
 A mutation is sometimes called a variant.

   Gene mutations in cancer cells interfere with the normal instructions in a cell and can cause it to grow out of control or not die when it should.
 A cancer can continue to grow because cancer cells act differently than normal cells.